We tested bird feeders from Brome, Woodlink, Birds Choice, Perky-Pet, and others to find the best for your feathered friends

 Why You Should Trust Us

-Lead tester Clark Tate hails from a bird-watching family and grew up observing birds playing in her great grandmother's birdbath (until a bear destroyed it five years ago, that is).
-From bear visitors to squirrel wars to aggressive deer, she and her family have navigated solutions to safely support local birds without letting the local mammals take over.
-Clark went on to earn a master's degree in environmental science and worked in restoration ecology for six years, often planning and planting important bird habitat.
-Along the way, she's studied and put into practice sound bird habitat projects.
+Lead tester Clark Tate hails from a bird-watching family and grew up observing birds playing in her great grandmother's birdbath (until a bear destroyed it several years ago).
+From bear visitors and aggressive deer to squirrel tuff wars, she and her family have worked to safely support local bird populations without letting the mammals take over.
+Clark went on to earn a master's degree in environmental science and land-use planning.
+She worked in restoration ecology for six years, often planning for and planting beneficial species to promote native bird habitats and healthy migratory corridors.

 Analysis and Test Results

 Our tests and observations are supported by research and reports written by well-respected groups like The Cornell Lab and the National Audubon Society.
 Keep reading to see how conventional wisdom applies to these feeders.

 First, we checked with the birds to find out which feeders they liked best, regardless of cost.
 Then we looked at the price tags because we know you're the one pulling out your wallet.

 The feeders that offer the best value earn above-average performance scores at below-average prices.
 There are quite a few excellent examples in this review.
 Our favorite budget pick is the Woodlink Going Green Platform feeder.
 It's durable, easy to use, recycled, a hit with a wide range of birds, and a great deal.
 We love it.
 The Perky-Pet Shorty Finch feeder is another excellent choice, especially if you're fond of finches; they flock to this simple, inexpensive feeder.
 The Juegoal hummingbird feeder also provides a great price-to-performance ratio for all you hummingbird fans.